-In small communities it is more likely that people working in the schools will already know students before they become students.
-Children in the community may be friends of the family or part of the educator's extended family.
+In small communities, it is more likely that people working in the schools will already know students before they become students.
+Children in the community may be friends of the family or part of the educator/adult's extended family.
 The child may be the educator's babysitter, someone who is hired to do chores, and someone often seen at community events.
-The educator may belong to the same community organizations as the child, be an elder, the child's uncle, aunt, cousin, or best friend's parent.
+The adult may belong to the same community organizations as the child, be an elder in the community, the child's uncle, aunt, cousin, or best friend's parent.